TORRESDESIGN/100-days-of-code/log.md

 3.Compare the next number vs var largestNum, if number is bigger, it takes it's place

-4.Once it cycles through a sub array it stores the var largestNum and pushes that number onto var largestArray
+4.Once it cycles through a sub array it stores the var largestNum and pushes that number into var largestArray

 5.Once it cycles through all the sub arrays, there should be 4 numbers